mvc1009/hackingnotes/_docs/active-directory/domain-privesc.md

 Invoke-UserHunter -ComputerName srv01 -Poll 100 -UserName Administrator -Delay 5 -Verbose
 ```

-If we find a interesting ticket, it could be reused using _PassTheTicket_:
+If we find a interesting ticket, it could be reused using _Pass-The-Ticket_:

 ```powershell
 Invoke-Mimikatz -Command '"kerberos::ptt ticket.kirbi"'